Follow the latest updates on the Covid-19 pandemic here.

 What happens if someone comes into contact with another person who tested positive for Covid-19?

 Rules vary slightly from emirate to emirate.
-Typically, health authorities will call you in for testing and then advise you to self-isolate for 10 days.
-In Abu Dhabi, you are required to wear a tracking bracelet and must test again on day eight before it can be removed.
+Typically, health authorities will call you in for testing and then advise you to self-isolate from 10 days.

 What do I do if I test positive for Covid-19?